 Scores run on a scale of 0 – 10; if you have a Value Removal score of ten, your bet will generate more folds than normal; if you have a Trash Removal score of 10, your bet will generate fewer folds than normal.

 The Blockers tab can be easily accessed on the right side of the screen through both the Strategy and Ranges tabs.

 In the Blockers tab, you can see how the absence of a particular hole card in your range will affect your overall frequencies.
-In the graphic above, our opponent has bet ¾ pot.
+In the graphic below, our opponent has bet ¾ pot.
 If the villain holds the 8 of clubs, our overall folding frequency will increase by 0.45%.
 This can be fantastic for discovering and understanding card removal dynamics.

 If you ever get lost on this tab, remember, you can hover over any tile to get a helpful tip clarifying what a particular stat means.

 Let’s return to the first example, this time holding T♠7♠.

 - Preflop: Hero (CO) opens to 2.3bb with T♠7♠ and the BB calls.